arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

-<strong>Antony Blinken</strong>, America’s secretary of state, postponed a planned trip to China after the Pentagon detected a Chinese [balloon](https://te.arielherself.xyz/china/2023/02/03/how-a-balloon-burst-sino-american-talks) flying over Montana.
-Mr Blinken was due to land in China on Sunday, where he was expected to meet with President Xi Jinping.
-China denied that the object was a spy balloon, adding that American politicians were using the incident to “smear China”.
-On Friday American officials said that a second Chinese spy balloon was flying over Latin America.
+<strong>America</strong> shot down a Chinese balloon over the Atlantic Ocean.
+Officials had cleared the Carolina coastline in preparation for the operation; efforts to recover the debris are underway.
+Earlier, <strong>Antony Blinken</strong>, America’s secretary of state, postponed a planned trip to China after the Pentagon detected the suspected spy balloon flying over sensitive military sites.
+Beijing denied that the object was a spy balloon, adding that American politicians were using the incident to “smear China”.

 <strong>China </strong>said that political trust with <strong>Russia </strong>had deepened following a meeting between the two countries’ foreign ministers last week.
 The announcement came exactly one year after President Xi Jinping’s declaration that the two countries enjoy a “friendship without limits”.
 China has largely [shown indifference](https://te.arielherself.xyz/china/2023/02/02/why-vladimir-putin-is-not-a-pariah-in-china) to Russia’s invasion of Ukraine.